 As part of a water treatment plant rehabilitation project in Stamford, Connecticut, a 25,000sqft underground tank needed to be abandoned, and the concrete roof removed.

-The geotechnical engineer required an average fill density less than 60lbs/cuft to avoid settlement.
+The geotechnical engineer required an average fill density of less than 60lbs/cuft to avoid settlement.

-The lightweight fill material had to to provide sufficient support for approximately 4′ of compacted fill material, and a delivery truck loading dock and future building.
+The lightweight fill material had to provide sufficient support for approximately 4′ of compacted fill material, and a delivery truck loading dock, and future building.